Student Counseling Center

 12:30 PM to 3:30 PM

-- There is currently a two-week wait to be assigned for individual therapy following intake.
+- There is currently a one-month wait to be assigned for individual therapy following intake.
 Please consider seeking services through the Family Therapy Clinic, 806-742-3074 if you would prefer a shorter wait time.

 - The Student Counseling Center will be closed for spring break on Friday, March 17th, 2017.
 We will reopen on Monday, March 20th, 2017.